 A study of basic issues surrounding sexual orientation in the contemporary U.S. culture including various disciplinary perspectives and theory.
-The course includes guest speakers, a service-learning component at local glbt/supporting agencies, and some travel and experiences in the Twin Cities, including an immersion experience outside of class time.
+The course may include guest speakers, a service-learning component at local glbt/supporting agencies, and some travel and experiences in the Twin Cities, as well as an immersion experience outside of class time.
 Required experiential education fee.
 Prerequisites: WST 201 or prior coursework in related fields (history, sociology, psychology) or consent of the instructor(s).